buccaneerai/bottlenose/README.md

 [![CircleCI](https://circleci.com/gh/buccaneerai/bottlenose/tree/dev.svg?style=shield)](https://circleci.com/gh/buccaneerai/bottlenose/tree/dev)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

+> ⚠️ Although most of the operators are functional, this monorepo is no longer maintained.
+(The maintainers found Lerna to be too unwieldy to maintain and it generated more overhead than it was worth.)
+Instead, the RxJS utilities have been moved to separate npm packages starting with `@buccaneerai/rxjs-<package-name>`.

 ## Description

 🐬 RxJS offers a great toolkit for reactive functional programming.
 But if you use RxJS in a larger software application, you may often find yourself handcrafting your own functions to handle common workflows and wrap them in RxJS observables (like streaming file data or connecting to a WebSocket).
 Bottlenose is a collection of npm packages that provide industrial-strength RxJS operators and utilities for handling common data streams (filesystems, CSV, AWS S3, Websockets, socket.io), analyzing data (statistics, NLP) and implementing machine learning models (like SVM).